Oshawa Car Assembly: History

 The facility had produced vehicles since 1907.
 It was one of six locations building Chevrolet Motor Company automobiles before it was acquired by General Motors in 1918.
 In January 1918, Oshawa became the first Canadian GM plant to minimize the issue of large scale layoffs by cutting the second shift and alternating day- and night-shift workers at two-week intervals.
 This system was later adopted at other plants around the continent.
+The plant later moved to the GM Autoplex facilities in the southern part of the city starting production on November 7, 1953.

 From its beginnings, the Oshawa plant supplied right-hand-drive vehicles to international markets in kit form for local assembly, or as completed vehicles until the late 1960s.
 International markets saw U.S and Canadian-only GM vehicles such as the Bel Air, Pontiac Parisienne, Pontiac Laurentian, and Chevrolet Impala.

 In the mid-1980s, GM began a large transformation of the facility, naming the site "Autoplex."
 The changeover came in three steps, the first being conversion of the truck plant to GMT400 production in 1986.
 The next step was retooling Line 2 for the new W-body Regal, which began production in mid-1987.
 The final installment was a long changeover of Line 1 for the Chevrolet Lumina, which went into production on January 8, 1989 as a 1990 model.

 The Chevrolet Monte Carlo and Pontiac Grand Prix were discontinued in June and November 2007 respectively.
-The Buick LaCrosse was discontinued from Oshawa #2 in 2008 and moved to Fairfax Assembly for 2009.
+The Buick LaCrosse was discontinued from Oshawa #2 in December 2008 and moved to Fairfax Assembly for 2010.
 In the fourth quarter of that year, it began producing the new Chevrolet Camaro.
 Both the Buick Regal and the Camaro Convertible launched on the Flex Line in the first quarter of 2011.
 The plant began the production of high performance 2012 Camaro ZL1 and the 2012 Buick Regal GS in 2012 and will build the 2013 Cadillac XTS in the first quarter of 2012.